lnthorne/studious-octo-funicular/docs/updates.md

 ### Sep 11, 2024

 - When the homeowner sends the first messsage, I would like the UI to look like when you're sharing something throught text on iOS.
 So you just have keyboard and mini modal from top of screen to send message.
+- When the user creates a new conversation, we should check if they already have one open.
+If so we just bring them to that convo.
+Done